Ahmedhawas7/Ahmed-Hawas/README.md

 ## Deployment

 This project can be easily deployed using services like Vercel or Netlify, which offer seamless integration with GitHub repositories.
 Remember to configure your `REACT_APP_OPENAI_API_KEY` as an environment variable in your deployment settings.

-## Contribution

-(Optional: Add details on how others can contribute if you wish.)

-## License

-(Optional: Add your project license, e.g., MIT License)